BorgNumberOne/Weishaupt_CanApiJson/README.md

 See details below.
 Furthermore a **Weishaupt Gateway WEM-Modbus** can be used to connect the world of Weishaupt WEM protocol with the world of Modbus TCP protocol.
-This can also be used to find out which specific Modbus TCP register (and which documented function/specific value of the heating control[temperatures, pressures, operating states, etc.]) is transfered to the equivalent data point of the Weishaupt CanApiJson protocol.
+This can also be used to find out which specific Modbus TCP register (and which documented function/specific value of the heating control[temperatures, pressures, operating states, etc.]) is transferred to the equivalent data point of the Weishaupt CanApiJson protocol.

 ##  Weishaupt Systemgerät - possible hardware names and item numbers / product codes:
 WEM-Systemgerät 2.5 -- Weishaupt Ersatzteil komplett mit SD-Karte - ersetzt: 48301122172, 48301122242, 48301122512